-You will need to open the excel spreadsheet, select ‘Enable Editing’ then ‘Enable Content’, and save a copy before completing.
+Please note: You will need to open the calculation spreadsheet, select ‘Enable Editing’ then ‘Enable Content’, and save a copy before completing.

 The new National Planning Policy Framework (NPPF) (February 2019) incorporated the provision set out in the Written Ministerial Statement (WMS) in relation to affordable housing contributions into national policy.
-This introduced a conflict with the Councils approach to affordable housing provision as set out in Policy CS21.
-A Statement on Affordable Housing Provision on Small Sites has been prepared which outlines the Councils position on the new NPPF and how it intends to take forward decision where there is a conflict between local and national policy.
+This introduced a conflict with our approach to affordable housing provision as set out in Policy CS21.
+A Statement on Affordable Housing Provision on Small Sites has been prepared which outlines our position on the new NPPF and how we intend to take forward decision where there is a conflict between local and national policy.

-To support the continued implementation of Policy CS21 on a case by case basis, the Council commissioned consultants (Dixon Searle Partnership (DSP)) to undertake a Viability Report with Appendix to review the approach to seeking affordable housing contributions on sites of fewer than 10 units.
-The Council intends to undertake regular reviews on its approach and further updates will be published here.
+To support the continued implementation of Policy CS21 on a case by case basis, we commissioned consultants (Dixon Searle Partnership (DSP)) to undertake a Viability Report with Appendix to review the approach to seeking affordable housing contributions on sites of fewer than 10 units.
+We intend to undertake regular reviews on our approach and further updates will be published here.

 Important - please note